JorgeEduardoCampos/docs/docs/guide/quick-start.md

 ```

 ## 4. Providing a list of merchants.
-In this step you will be prompted to share the merchant accounts your application will be processing payments for.
+At this step, the program will prompt you to share the merchant accounts that your application will use for processing payments.

 ```bash
 => What payment merchant would you like to add?: